Atahualpa: Inca Civil War

-Engraving by Protestant Theodor de Bry, 16th century, "Ramson payment of Atahualpa brought to Francisco Pizarro at Cajamarca", Bibliothèque nationale de France.
+Engraving by Protestant Theodor de Bry, 16th century, "Ransom payment of Atahualpa brought to Francisco Pizarro at Cajamarca", Bibliothèque nationale de France.

-Huáscar saw Atahualpa as the greatest threat to his power but did not dethrone him to respect the wishes of his late father.
-A tense five-year peace ensued, Huáscar took advantage of that time to get the support of the Cañari, a powerful ethnic group that dominated extensive territories of the north of the empire and maintained grudges against Atahualpa, who had fought them during his father's campaigns.
-By 1529 the relationship between both brothers had quite deteriorated.
-According to the chronicler Pedro Pizarro, Huáscar sent an army to the North, which ambushed Atahualpa in Tumebamba and defeated him.
-Atahualpa was captured and imprisoned in a "tambo" (roadside shelters built for the Chasqui) but succeeded in escaping.
+Huáscar saw Atawallpa as the greatest threat to his power but did not dethrone him to respect the wishes of his late father.
+A tense five-year peace ensued; Huáscar took advantage of that time to get the support of the Cañari, a powerful ethnic group that dominated extensive territories of the north of the empire and maintained grudges against Atawallpa, who had fought them during his father's campaigns.
+By 1529 the relationship between the two brothers had quite deteriorated.
+According to the chronicler Pedro Pizarro, Huáscar sent an army to the North, which ambushed Atawallpa in Tumebamba and defeated him.
+Atawallpa was captured and imprisoned in a "tambo" (roadside shelters built for the Chasqui), but succeeded in escaping.
 During his time in captivity, he was cut and lost an ear.
 From then on he wore a headpiece that fastened under his chin to hide the injury.
-But the chronicler Miguel Cabello de Balboa said that this story of capture was improbable because if Atahualpa had been captured by Huáscar's forces, they would have executed him immediately.
+But the chronicler Miguel Cabello de Balboa said that this story of capture was improbable because if Atawallpa had been captured by Huáscar's forces, they would have executed him immediately.

-Atahualpa returned to Quito and amassed a great army.
+Atawallpa returned to Quito and amassed a great army.
 He attacked the Cañari of Tumebamba, defeating its defenses and levelling the city and the surrounding lands.
 He arrived in Tumbes, from which he planned an assault by rafts on the island Puná.
-During the naval operation, Atahualpa sustained a leg injury and returned to land.
+During the naval operation, Atawallpa sustained a leg injury and returned to land.
 Taking advantage of his retreat, the "punaneños" (inhabitants of Puña) attacked Tumbes.
 They destroyed the city, leaving it in the ruined state recorded by the Spaniards in early 1532.

-From Cuzco the Huascarites, led by the armies of general Atoc, defeated Atahualpa in the battle of Chillopampa.
+From Cuzco the Huascarites, led by the armies of general Atoc, defeated Atawallpa in the battle of Chillopampa.
 The Atahualapite generals responded quickly; they gathered together their scattered troops, counter-attacked and forcefully defeated Atoc in Mulliambato.
 They captured Atoc and later tortured and killed him.

 The Atahualapite forces continued to be victorious, as a result of the strategic abilities of Quizquiz and Chalcuchímac.
-Atahualpa began a slow advance on Cuzco.
-While based in Marcahuamachuco, he sent an emissary to consult the oracle of the Huaca (god) Catequil, who prophesied that Atahualpa's advance would end poorly.
-Furious at the prophecy, Atahualpa went to the sanctuary, killed the priest and ordered the temple to be destroyed.
+Atawallpa began a slow advance on Cuzco.
+While based in Marcahuamachuco, he sent an emissary to consult the oracle of the Huaca (god) Catequil, who prophesied that Atawallpa's advance would end poorly.
+Furious at the prophecy, Atawallpa went to the sanctuary, killed the priest and ordered the temple to be destroyed.
 During this period, he first learned that Pizarro and his expedition had arrived in the empire.

-Atahualpa's leading generals were Quizquiz, Chalcuchímac and Rumiñawi.
-In April 1532, Quizquiz and his companions led the armies of Atahualpa to victory in the battles of Mullihambato, Chimborazo and Quipaipán.
+Atawallpa's leading generals were Quizquiz, Chalcuchímac and Rumiñawi.
+In April 1532, Quizquiz and his companions led the armies of Atawallpa to victory in the battles of Mullihambato, Chimborazo and Quipaipán.
 The Battle of Quipaipán was the final one between the warring brothers.
 Quizquiz and Chalcuchimac defeated Huáscar's army, captured him, killed his family and seized the capital, Cuzco.
-Atahualpa had remained behind in the Andean city of Cajamarca, where he encountered the Spanish, led by Pizarro.
+Atawallpa had remained behind in the Andean city of Cajamarca, where he encountered the Spanish, led by Pizarro.